Faculty of Intellectual Property

 The IP PR Project

-The Intellectual Property Public Relation Project (IP PR Project) is student activities outside a curriculum under the supervision of IP faculties.
+The Intellectual Property Public Relation Project (IP PR Project) is an extracurricular student activity under the supervision of IP faculties.
 The project supports mainly SMEs (small and medium enterprises) and sole proprietorships according to their requests in terms of IP strategies, as well as campus laboratories and traditional regional industries such as Osaka Ranma.
 Currently, the Project has provided patent research services, brand developing consultations with market research and comprehensive IP consultations in R&D processes.
 In 2019, the IP PR Project members joined the collaborative research project in the flexible robotics laboratory and promoted the design thinking development of a bedsore preventive device.
 As a result, the Project has received the following awards:

 2015 The second prize at the national convention of Shakaijin Kisoryoku Ikusei Grand Pris (the business person’s competency contest) with their proposal of “the Ikumen Product Project (a project for the R&D of father’s goods).”